CleverCloud/clever-cloud.com/en/the-cloud/solution/innovating-plateform.md

          <div class="row">
             <div class="span4">
                <p>
-                  Problems related to the stability of your application under unexpected load no longer arise: Clever Cloud adapts the resources of your application automatically, so it's always available and responsive.
+                  Problems related to the stability of your application under unexpected high traffic no longer arise: Clever Cloud adapts the resources of your app automatically, so it's always available and responsive.
                </p>
                <ul>
-                  <li>Calcul en temps-réél de la charge de votre app | Real-time monitoring of your app's load.</li>
+                  <li>Real-time monitoring of your app's load.</li>
-				  <li>Ajustement automatique de la puissance nécéssaire</li>
+				  <li>Automatic adjustment of necessary computing power</li>
                </ul>
             </div>
          </div>